PanDAWMS/panda-client/README.txt

 ** Release Note

+0.3.59 (9/13/2011)
+  * fixed --nSkipFiles of pathena/prun for containers
+  * improved doc on --memory of pathena/prun

 0.3.58 (9/13/2011)
   * fixed pbook for jobs reassigned by rebrokerage
   * added a temporary patch for CERN EOS migration